Curricular Advice for New Students

 - First-year students interested in pursuing the interdisciplinary major in Russian Area Studies should begin their study of Russian language at the elementary level or continue it at the appropriate higher level after taking the placement test.
 Three years of Russian language are required for the major.

-- Prospective majors should consult with a professor within the department and consider completing ANTH 101 and SOC 102.
+- Prospective majors should consult with a professor within the department and consider completing SOAN 101 and SOAN 102.

-- Student with a particular interest in archeology should consider completing ANTH 101 and/or ANTH 205.
+- Student with a particular interest in archeology should consider completing SOAN 101 and/or SOAN 205.
 They should also consult with Professor Alison Bell.

 SPANISH (see Romance Languages) [return to top]